SamSam9090/syrianarchive-http/Pages/about/index.md

 #### Third: Verification, cataloging and metadata enrichment

-The Syrian Archive organizes the preserved materials by mainly cataloging them according the categories used by the Independent International Commission of Inquiry on the Syrian Arab Republic set up by the UN Office of the High Commissioner for Human Rights (OHCHR).
+The Syrian Archive organises preserved materials by cataloging content according the categories used by the Independent International Commission of Inquiry on the Syrian Arab Republic set up by the UN Office of the High Commissioner for Human Rights (OHCHR).
 The categories include:

 - Massacres and other unlawful killing
 - Arbitrary arrest and unlawful detention